qtov/ViATc-English/README.md

 You can also add and remove shortcuts directly in the ini file.
 Reload ViATc manually after any changes made directly in the ini file to take effect.
 In the ini file all lines that begin with a semicolon ; are ignored.
 It's a standard comment in ini files.

 CapsLock is mapped as Escape.
-To bypass this try ctrl+CapsLock
+To bypass this use Ctrl+CapsLock

 Usage
 =====